Cluster Aware Graph Anomaly Detection: Introduction

 \section{Introduction}

-Graph-based anomaly detection has been an important research across diverse domains for decades, particularly within high-impact applications, such as fraud detection within e-commerce platforms~\cite{DBLP:conf/kdd/RamakrishnanSLS19, abdallah2016fraud, wang2019semi, DBLP:journals/fdata/ZhouZXH19, DBLP:conf/kdd/ZhouZ0H20} and insider threat detection in the cybersecurity domain~\cite{jiang2019anomaly, brdiczka2012proactive, eberle2010insider}.
+Graph-based anomaly detection has been an important research area across diverse domains for decades, particularly within high-impact applications, such as fraud detection within e-commerce platforms~\cite{DBLP:conf/kdd/RamakrishnanSLS19, abdallah2016fraud, wang2019semi} and insider threat detection in the cybersecurity domain~\cite{jiang2019anomaly, brdiczka2012proactive, eberle2010insider}.
 For instance, in the realm of e-commerce, leveraging a graph-based anomaly detection algorithm proves invaluable for identifying fraudulent sellers by analyzing the properties (i.e., attributes) and connections (i.e., structure) among users~\cite{DBLP:conf/cikm/JinLZCLP21}.
-Similarly, in the context of insider threat detection, constructing a graph based on users' activities allows the investigators to discern anomalous users in the organization by exploring the substructure of the graph~\cite{DBLP:conf/sp/GlasserL13}.
+Similarly, in the context of insider threat detection, constructing a graph based on users' activities allows investigators to discern anomalous users in the organization by exploring the substructure of the graph~\cite{DBLP:conf/sp/GlasserL13}.

-In the era of big data, the collected data often exhibit view heterogeneity (\eg, various data) and lack label information~\cite{DBLP:conf/www/ZhouZZLH20, DBLP:conf/www/ZhengCYCH21, DBLP:conf/sdm/ZhengCH19, zheng2024multi, zheng2021heterogeneous, DBLP:conf/sdm/ZhengZH23, DBLP:journals/corr/abs-2406-05375}.
-For example, in the e-commerce platform, multiple types of data could be collected for heterogeneous graph construction, including the user shopping history, search trends, product ratings, etc~\cite{jilkova2021digital}; in credit card fraud detection, the data are composed of both cardholder information and transaction records (\eg, online purchase records)~\cite{zhong2020financial}.
-On the other hand, obtaining labels is often impractical due to the expense associated with labeling services and the demand for domain-specific expertise in discerning malicious patterns~\cite{DBLP:conf/kdd/ZhengXZH22}.
-This highlights the need for innovative approaches that can deal with the intricacies of heterogeneous and unlabeled big datasets.
-Until then, many unsupervised anomaly detection methods~\cite{guan2009fast, tong2011non, DBLP:journals/tkde/ChenZZDSZXKT23} have been proposed.
-For instance, \cite{ahmed2021neighborhood} incorporated the neighborhood structural similarity information into the NMF framework to improve the anomaly detection performance; Zheng \textit{et al.}~\cite{zheng2021generative} took advantage of contrastive learning for handling rich unlabeled data and introduced a scoring function for graph anomaly detection.
+In the era of big data, the collected data often exhibit heterogeneous views (\eg, various data)~\cite{zheng2024online, DBLP:conf/www/ZhengCHC24, DBLP:conf/kdd/QiBH23, DBLP:conf/kdd/QiBH22} and lack labeled data.
+For example, in the e-commerce platform, multiple types of data can be collected for heterogeneous graph construction, including the user's shopping history, search trends, and product ratings~\cite{jilkova2021digital}; in credit card fraud detection, the data are composed of both cardholder information and transaction records (\eg, online purchase records)~\cite{zhong2020financial}.
+However, obtaining labels is often impractical due to the expense associated with labeling services and the demand for domain-specific expertise in discerning malicious patterns~\cite{DBLP:conf/kdd/ZhengXZH22}.
+This highlights the need for innovative approaches that can deal with the intricacies of heterogeneous and unlabeled datasets.